semgrep/semgrep-docs/docs/integrations.md

       - uses: returntocorp/semgrep-action@v1

         # Set GITHUB_TOKEN to leave inline comments on your pull requests.
-        # Note that this feature is experimental; please reach out to support@r2c.dev
-        # to report any issues.

         #env:
         #  GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}